 How do you think my case will turn out?

 Upon consultation, your employment lawyer will let you know if you have a case against your employer or not.
-If you disagree with the opinion of your employment lawyer, you can always find a second opinion.
+If you disagree with their opinion, you can always find a second opinion.

 During employment disputes, there could be a number of solutions for your case.
 This can included, but not limited to:

 - Getting rehired after being wrongfully terminated